-- More than 60% of all sites worldwide that use a content management system are driven by WordPress.
+- More than 60% of all sites worldwide using a CMS application are driven by WordPress.

-- Over 37 million searches are made on Google each month for terms related to WordPress.
+- Over 35,000,000 searches made each month on Google are for WordPress related terms.

-- The WordPress application is 100% free to download, use and modify.
+- The WordPress application is completely free to download, use and modify.
 WordPress is built using an open source content management system.

-- WordPress is worked on by volunteers.
-People from all around the world work on developing and improving WordPress on an ongoing basis.
+- WordPress is built by volunteers.
+Thousands of people from all over the world are at work developing and improving WordPress functionality on an ongoing basis.

-- The WordPress core functionality is regularly updated to fix bugs and improve both its usage and security.
+- The WordPress application is continually being updated to address bugs and improve its ease of use and security.

-- WordPress delivers content online to visitors worldwide.
+- WordPress can deliver your content online to visitors worldwide.
 WordPress has been translated and localized into over seventy languages and dialects.

-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- The WordPress repository currently makes available thousands of free WordPress plugins, themes, and widgets to WordPress users.

-- There is virtually no limit to what you can build using WordPress.
+- There is almost no limit to what you can build with WordPress.

-A content management system (CMS), is a website tool for non-technical users.
-It is a web application designed to make it easier for non-technical website users to add, modify and manage content on their website.
+In simple terms, a content management system (CMS), is a website tool for non-technical users.
+It is designed to make it easy for non-technical website owners to add, modify and manage content on their site.

-WordPress began in 2003.
-It was originally written by Matt Mullenweg and Mike Little.
-WordPress is now the largest self-hosted content management system (CMS) in the world, used on millions of websites and seen by tens of millions of people every day.
+WordPress started in 2003.
+It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
+It is currently the largest self-hosted content management system (CMS) in the world, used on millions of sites and seen by tens of millions of people every day.

-WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom work from home.
-Despite its distributed model and so few employees, WordPress.com (the hosted version of WordPress) currently attracts more unique monthly views than Facebook, Amazon, Twitter, Yahoo, and eBay …
+WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
+Despite being a distributed company with so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Facebook, Amazon, eBay, Yahoo, and Twitter …

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-In terms of CMS dominance, no other platform even comes close to WordPress …
+In terms of CMS market share, no other platform even comes close to WordPress …

 (WordPress Market Share.
 Source: w3techs.com)

-WordPress is so popular, that trying to keep up with statistics on WordPress is very difficult because the data changes so often.
+WordPress is so popular, that even keeping up with the latest statistics on WordPress is difficult because the numbers change so frequently.

 For example, at the time this post was written, here is the number of downloads of the latest WordPress version …

-Note: The above number represents only the most recently released version of WordPress.
+Note: The above download figure represents only the most recently released version of WordPress.
 Around one third of all current users have not yet upgraded their installations to the latest release …

-Even as this post was being written, the number of downloads has already increased.
-If you click on the link above and visit the WordPress download counter site, you will see a much higher number of downloads … perhaps even a different version, as WordPress continually updates the software to fix security issues and bugs, and add new or improved features.
+Even as this article was being written, the number of downloads has already increased.
+If you were to click on the link above and visit the WordPress download counter page, expect to see a much higher download figure … perhaps even a newer version, as the WordPress developer team continually updates the software to fix security issues and bugs, and add new or improved features.

-Regarding updates, WordPress has released over one hundred new software versions in its first 11 years of existence …
+Speaking of updates, WordPress has made available to users over one hundred new updates in its first 11 years of existence …

-(Over one hundred new versions of WordPress have been released in its first 11 years)
+(Over 100 new WordPress versions have been released in its first 11 years)

-WordPress currently releases a new updated version every 3-4 months …
+WordPress currently releases a new software version every 3-4 months or so …

-(WordPress regularly releases new software updates honoring famous Jazz musicians)
+(WordPress regularly releases new software versions named after famous Jazz musicians)

-here is an interesting fact: all major WordPress version updates are named in honor of well-known Jazz music artists, eg:
+Curiously enough, all major WordPress releases are traditionally named after well-known Jazz music artists, eg:

 - etc …

-Who doesn’t use WordPress nowadays?
-All types of organizations and people from all walks of life are using WordPress to publish content about every kind of topic imaginable.
+In a nutshell, all types of companies and people are using WordPress to blog about every kind of topic imaginable.

-Here are just some of the sites, organizations and people who have chosen to build their online presence with WordPress:
+Here are just some of the sites, institutions and people who use WordPress:

-- Businesses & Corporations: Bata, DC Diaper Bank, Panic, McDonald’s Singapore, Mercedes-Benz, etc …
+- Businesses & Companies: Coca-Cola France, DC Diaper Bank, Groupe Renault, McDonald’s Singapore, Vogue, etc …

-- Famous People, Politicians, Sports Stars, Artists & Musicians: Garth Brooks, Ariana Grande, Kylie Minogue, Justin Bieber, The Sacramento Ballet, The Rolling Stones, Katie Couric, Gabriel Iglesias, Sylvester Stallone, etc …
+- Famous People, Politicians, Sports Stars, Actors & Musicians: Garth Brooks, Rush, Kylie Minogue, Brian Smith, Usain Bolt, Riverdance, Mötley Crüe, Gabriel Iglesias, Sylvester Stallone, etc …

-- Colleges & Educational Institutions: University of Manitoba Today, Stony Brook University School of Journalism, UCF College of Medicine, The University of Mary Washington, etc.
+- Universities & Educational Institutions: University of Manitoba Today, Milwaukee School of Engineering’s Bridge, Bates College, Lafayette College, etc.

-- Magazines & Media: Time Inc., The New Yorker, InStyle News, LinkedIn, etc.
+- Magazines & Media: Tribune Media, The New Yorker, FiveThirtyEight, Dusty Cartridge, etc.

-Earlier, we mentioned that WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+Earlier, we mentioned that WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- Businesses prefer the self-hosted version, which can be installed on their domains and freely modified to suit their needs.
-In fact, most WordPress self-hosted installations are business marketing or sales purposes.
+- Businesses prefer the self-hosted version, which can be installed in their domain names and freely modified to suit their needs.
+In fact, most WordPress self-hosted installations are business marketing activities.

 - More than half of all WordPress users use the hosted version on WordPress.com

-- In 2014, blogs belonging to the WordPress network (blogs hosted either on WordPress.com or externally-hosted WordPress sites) published on average 17 new blog posts every second (around 1.5 million posts per day).
+- In 2014, blogs belonging to the WordPress network (blogs hosted either on WordPress.com or externally-hosted WordPress sites) published on average 17 new blog posts per second (around 1.5 million per day).

 WordPress (Hosted Version) – Activity Around The World

-In other posts, we will compare the main differences between WordPress.com (hosted) vs WordPress.org (self-hosted) versions.
+In later articles, we will compare the main differences between WordPress.com (hosted) vs WordPress.org (self-hosted) versions.

 Additional Statistics About WordPress

-WordPress users have access to over 37,000 free WordPress plugins from the WordPress plugins repository …
+WordPress users have access to over 37,000 free WordPress plugins from the WordPress plugin directory …

-We have written a great article about plugins here:
+We have written a comprehensive article about WordPress plugins here:

-WordPress users also have access to over 1,700 free themes from the WordPress themes repository …
+WordPress users also have access to over 1,700 themes for free from the WordPress themes directory …

-We have written a detailed article about WP themes here:
+For a detailed article about WordPress themes see this post:

-WordPress has been translated and localized into over 70 international languages and dialects in addition to English …
+WordPress has been translated and localized into over 70 languages in addition to English …

 (WordPress searches online)

-If you compare searches for WordPress to other CMS platforms, WordPress is searched online five times more than Joomla and nine times more than Drupal.
+If you compare searches for WordPress to other CMS platforms, WordPress gets searched five times as much as Joomla and 9x more than Drupal.

-According to WordPress’ own “State of the Word” 2014 survey, 25% of users who responded to the survey said that they make a full-time living off WordPress.
-An earlier survey conducted by WordPress (2012) also found that the average hourly rate of WordPress projects is around US$50.
+According to WordPress’ own “State of the Word” 2014 survey, a quarter of 33,000 WordPress users who participated in the survey stated that they make a full-time living off the WordPress CMS.
+An earlier survey conducted by WordPress (2012) also found that the median hourly rate of WordPress projects is US$50.

-You can find WordPress developers and designers for hire at freelancing sites like Upwork.com …
+You can find WordPress developers and designers for hire at freelancing sites like Upwork …

-According to Upwork.com, the typical WordPress job cost ranges are between $10 – $500 …
+According to Upwork, the typical cost for WordPress jobs is around $10 – $500 …

-- Why WordPress is the best option when it comes to choosing a platform for growing your small business online,
+- Why WordPress is an ideal vehicle for growing your small business online,

-- Dozens of great reasons why you should choose WordPress for your website or blog, including a comprehensive breakdown of the benefits, features, and advantages of using the WordPress CMS platform,
+- Dozens of great reasons why you should choose WordPress for your business website or blog, including a detailed look at the unique benefits, features, and advantages of using the WordPress CMS platform,

-- How to automate your business with WordPress,
+- Ways to automate your business with WordPress,

-- How to drive targeted traffic to your website, get more leads, and sell more products and services with WordPress.
+- How to drive more visitors, get more leads and subscribers, and how to sell more products and services with WordPress.

-- Plus, we’ll be publishing lots of ”how to” tutorials and useful tips and examples on how you can use WordPress to grow your business presence online, and save thousands of dollars on the costs of website development and web design.
+- Plus, we’ll be publishing many ”how to” tutorials and tips of how to use WordPress to grow your business online, and save thousands of dollars on web development and website design costs.